Skip to main content

 Size this scenario in calculator

-Critical Note: No single portable power station in our database covers the full 24-hour baseline at this load (6,144 Wh max).
+Critical Note: No single portable power station in our database covers the full 24-hour baseline at this load (27,600 Wh target vs. 6,144 Wh max in our current database).
 Use solar recharge, load rotation, or expandable systems for longer events.

 Data Sources & Methodology